yair-byte/IA-Bad_Fruit_Detector/README.md

 libraries.
 2. Install the PIL and numpy libraries in the Python environment.
-3. Download the provided files, the folder detector_frutas_freertos and the file GUI_detector_fruits_v1.2.py
+3. Download the provided files, the folder detector_frutas_freertos and the file GUI_detector_frutas_v1.2.py
 4. Open the arduino project (detector_frutas_freertos.ino) and the Python file.
 5. Connect the USB cable from the FTDI programmer to the computer.
 In the Arduino IDE select the AI-Thinker ESP32-CAM board, for which you must have the corresponding package.
-6. Connect the Jumper of figure 2 to the microcontroller, then from the arduino IDE upload the code to the board.
+6. Put the microcontroller in programming mode, then from the arduino IDE upload the code to the board.
-7. Disconnect the Jumper and unplug the USB cable.
+7. Put the microcontroller in normal mode and unplug the USB cable.
 8. Plug the USB cable back in.
 Wait a few seconds for the code to be initialize.
 9. Run the Python code, after a few seconds you should see the graphical interface.